Academic research skills

 Ebrary database - By creating an ebrary account using the sign in feature, books can be downloaded

-Ebsco ebook collection - With sign in to database some books can be downloaded, see connect page
+Ebsco ebook collection - Over 10,000 scholarly, reference and professional books.
+With sign in to database some books can be downloaded, see connect page

 Links to reading and evaluating academic articles